fubishio/NaiveGit/README.md

 *no command supports flags in the way actual git does*

 ## Testing
 To test my implementation, I wrote down on paper theoretically where my files should go after each command from my understanding and then doublechecked the behavior with the actual git on sample files.
-Feel free to add your own tests as the howto on inputting commands in the JUnit is very clear with examples on how to input commands through Java.
-I have provided a NaiveGit, getText, createFile, writeFile, recursiveDelete, and extractCommitMessage that should make it easy to write tests and try it yourself.
+Feel free to add tests as the howto on inputting commands in the JUnit is very clear with examples on how to input commands through Java.
+I have provided a NaiveGit(), getText(), createFile(), writeFile(), recursiveDelete(), and extractCommitMessage() that should make it easy to write tests.

 ### Running the Tests

-To run the tests, you should just run unit test as you would for other projects either ide or in commandline.
+To run the tests, use either command line or IDE.
 For commandline, if junit is setup properly use:

 `java org.junit.runner.JUnitCore NaiveGit.NaiveGitTest`